tgruetzm/Owl-Sense/README.md

     * Only use protected 18650 cells from reputable manufacturers.
 Cell length must be ~70mm.
     * Nevery use a battery if it shows any signs of damage or leakage.
     * End user is responsible for any damage or injury caused by misuse or mishandling lithium ion batteries and chargers.
+    * Lithium batteries may explode, burn, or cause a fire if misused or mishandled.
     * Lithium batteries should always be stored individually and in a case or box that separates cells.
-    * Lithium batteries may explode, burn, or cause a fire if misused or mishandled.

   - **Memory Card**
     * At this time only Samsung EVO Plus 64GB or 128GB cards are supported.
 Others will work, but there is no guarantee of compatability.
-Other cards may significantly reduce runtimes.
+Other cards may significantly reduce runtimes or cause other undesirable issues.
   - **Microphone**
     * Featuring Infineon's [IM73D122](https://www.infineon.com/cms/en/product/sensor/mems-microphones/mems-microphones-for-consumer/im73d122/) microphone
     * Ultra-low self-noise/ultra-high SNR 73dB(A)